Edward H. Forney: Early years

 Forney was born on August 16, 1909, in Denver, Colorado, as the son of engineer Edward Francis Hanna Forney and his wife Pauline Lancaster Peyton.
 His family moved many times due to father's job and young Edward spent childhood in Havana, Cuba, Hollywood, California, New York City and finally in Washington, D.C.
 He also attended St. John's College High School there in 1927 and was admitted to the United States Naval Academy at Annapolis, Maryland.
 During his time at the academy, Forney was active in the football, cross country running or water polo and graduated on June 4, 1931, with bachelor's degree.
 He was commissioned a second lieutenant in the Marine Corps on the same date.

-Many of his classmates had distinguished careers and became general officers: John S. McCain Jr., Horacio Rivero Jr., Charles T. Booth, Lawson P. Ramage, Bernard F. Roeder, Frederick L. Wieseman, Frederick J. Becton, Charles B. Brooks Jr., Ernest B. Ellsworth, Wilmer E. Gallaher, Andrew J. Hill Jr., Harlan T. Johnson, Frederic S. Keeler, Edward J. O'Neill, Forsyth Massey, Berton A. Robbins Jr., Kinlock C. Walpole, Nelson K. Brown, Austin R. Brunelli, Edward J. Dillon, Robert E. Fojt, Bankson T. Holcomb Jr., Lewis C. Hudson, Clifford H. Shuey or Samuel G. Taxis.

 Upon his graduation, Forney was ordered to the Basic School at Philadelphia Navy Yard for further officer training and graduated one year later.
 He then served with 1st Marine Brigade in Haiti for brief period, before he was attached to the Marine detachment aboard the battleship USS Arkansas.
 Forney spent 30 months with that vessel and took part in the cruise to Plymouth, England, Nice, France, Naples, Italy, and Gibraltar.

 He then served a brief stint at Marine Barracks, Parris Island, South Carolina, and Quantico, Virginia and subsequently completed the regular course at Army Field Artillery School at Fort Sill, Oklahoma in June 1939.
 Forney was then ordered to the Marine Corps Base San Diego and attached to the 2nd Battalion, 10th Marine Artillery Regiment and served under Lieutenant Colonel John B. Wilson as commander of Battery E.

 Forney was then transferred to the newly activated 1st Defense Battalion under Lieutenant Colonel Bertram A. Bone.
 This new type of marine units consisted of the batteries with 5"/51 caliber guns, searchlight and aircraft sound locator and antiaircraft groups with M2 Browning and M1917 Browning machine guns and was ideal for the defense of the U.S. naval bases in South Pacific from the attack from the sea and air.